WayneBrown/learnwebgl2/_sources/08_animations/01_introduction.rst

 .. admonition:: Side note:

   OpenGL, from which WebGL is derived, does not perform *double buffering* automatically.
-In OpenGL a programmer has to enable and manage *double buffering* using calls to the OpenGL API.
+In OpenGL a programmer must enable and manage *double buffering* using calls to the application's window manager software (typically `GLUT`_ or `FreeGLUT`_).

 Updating the Screen
 -------------------